ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ### Risk Storming

 Risk Storming is a gamified and collaborative test strategy exercise which has been popularised by the Ministry of Testing community.
-This exercise aims to make discussions about testing and risks accessible to a whole cross functional team and encourages them to take shared responsibility of quality.
+This exercise aims to make discussions about testing and risks accessible to a whole cross-functional team and encourages them to take shared responsibility of quality.
 The game uses the Test Sphere card deck and a simple game board to focus the group as they work through the 3 phases below.

 1. The team identifies the 6 most important quality aspects to their product (e.g. performance or accessibility).
-2. The team suggest risks which might impact the quality aspects.
+2. The team suggests risks which might impact the quality aspects.
 3. The team attempts to mitigate the risks using known testing techniques, quality heuristics and patterns.

 The Ministry of Testing provide a set of [official Risk Storming instructions](https://www.ministryoftesting.com/testsphere/riskstorming), detailed explanations of the 3 phases and free resources to support hosting a session.

 As with the classic pre-mortem and the nightmare headline game, encouraging the use of imagination and the sharing of different perspectives are at the core of this format.
-However, rather than working backwards from hypothetical disaster scenarios, Risk Storming uses the concept of software quality aspects to frame the groups thinking.
+However, rather than working backwards from hypothetical disaster scenarios, Risk Storming uses the concept of software quality aspects to frame the group's thinking.
 It also provides opportunities for testing experts to subtly introduce or reiterate concepts such as heuristics.
 The result is often a collection of more relevant and actionable risks.

 Although originally intended to be focused on a whole product owned by the team, Risk Storming could be adapted to other contexts.
 For example it could be applied to the scope of a whole project, a specific release, or even [refactoring work]( https://www.ministryoftesting.com/articles/community-stories-who-is-your-customer-a-riskstorming-story?s_id=18211552).